rust-lang/cargo/src/doc/specifying-dependencies.md

 ^0 := >=0.0.0 <1.0.0
 ```

-This compatibility convention is different from SemVer in the way it treats the
+This compatibility convention is different from SemVer in the way it treats
 versions before 1.0.0.
 While SemVer says there is no compatibility before
-1.0.0, Cargo considers any `0.x.y` and `0.x.z` versions, where `z ≥ y`, to be
+1.0.0, Cargo considers `0.x.y` to be compatible with `0.x.z`, where `y ≥ z`
-compatible.
+and `x > 0`.

 ## Tilde requirements